spinne/Feedreader/README.md

 test if a permanent link to the full article is usable / useful or not.

 * **- it is hidden by default**

-I think for this and the next spec a class that manages visibility is the best option.
+<br>I think for this and the next spec a class that manages visibility
+is the best option.
 Which is why I test for the class.

 * **- visibility of the content snippet toggles when clicked**

-This test should check if the class managing the visibility is toggled when the `.entry` or its surrounding element `.entry-link` is clicked.
+<br>This test should check if the class managing the visibility is
+toggled when the `.entry` or its surrounding element `.entry-link` is clicked.
 If clicked for the first time the class is removed, if clicked again the class is added.
 But I **cannot simulate the click event** because